EricZinda/Perplexity/docs/devvocab/devvocabFileDirectoryNames.md

                     └─ proper_q(x8,RSTR,BODY)
                                           └─ _delete_v_1(e2,x3,x8)
 ~~~
-This parse doesn't try to deliver the semantic interpretation of the word in quotes, and instead just gives us the raw term using the predication `quoted`, meaning "this text was in quotes".
+This parse doesn't try to deliver the semantic interpretation of the word in quotes.
+It just provides the raw term using the predication `quoted`, meaning "this text was in quotes".
 Then, it uses `fw_seq` on the quoted variable `i13`.
-This will make more sense later since `fw_seq` is used to join together all the words in a quoted string.
-We'll see that next.
-For now, it is just a degenerate case that is there for consistency with more complicated quoted strings.

-Note that `x8` is quantified by `proper_q` which is often used for proper nouns, but can be used as a marker of all kinds of "raw text".
-We don't need to change its current behavior which is just to pass along the values from its `RSTR` to its `BODY`.
-So for this, we need to implement: `quoted(i)`, `fw_seq(x,i)` and update  `_delete_v_1(e,x,x)` to handle whatever they output.
+This indicates it was a "sequence" of one quoted word.
+Finally, `x8` is quantified by `proper_q` which is often used for proper nouns, but can be used as a marker of all kinds of "raw text".
+For this scenario, we don't need to change its current behavior which passes the values of `x8` from its `RSTR` to its `BODY` as [described here](https://blog.inductorsoftware.com/docsproto/howto/devhowto/devhowtoSimpleQuestions).
+So, for this, we need to implement: `quoted(i)`, `fw_seq(x,i)` and update `_delete_v_1(e,x,x)` to handle whatever they output.

-`quoted` is special in that it has an argument called `CARG` (described in detail [here](https://blog.inductorsoftware.com/docsproto/erg/ErgSemantics_Essence/#further-ers-contents)). `CARG` is a way to pass a constant to a predication without holding in a variable.
+`quoted` is unusual in that it has an argument called `CARG` (described in detail [here](https://blog.inductorsoftware.com/docsproto/erg/ErgSemantics_Essence/#further-ers-contents)). `CARG` is a way to pass a constant to a predication without holding in a variable.
 The argument will simply be raw text:

 ~~~
           [ quoted<8:12> LBL: h12 ARG0: i13 CARG: "blue" ]
 ~~~

-It is also special in that it uses an `i` variable instead of an `x` variable to hold a value.
-This is because the ERG wanted to avoid having to have a quantifier for each quoted string, as would be required for an `x` argument.
-That pattern was covered in the [MRS topic](../devhowto/devhowtoMRS/#other-variables-types-i-u-p).
+It is also unusual in that it uses an `i` variable instead of an `x` variable to hold an individual.
+This is because the ERG wanted to avoid having to have a quantifier for each quoted string (as would be required for an `x` argument).
+That pattern was covered in the [MRS topic](../devhowto/devhowtoMRS#other-variables-types-i-u-p).

-So, the implementation of `quoted` only has to take the `CARG` and put it into a new object called `QuotedText` that simply holds the string, and set the `i` variable to that object:
+So, the implementation of `quoted` only has to take the `CARG`, put it into a new object called `QuotedText` (that simply holds the string), and set the `i` variable to that object if `i` is unbound.
+Or: ensure that they are equal if both are bound:

 ~~~
 class QuotedText(object):